ambakick/agi-hack-2025/README.md

 ### 8. Text-to-Speech Conversion

-Once the script is finalized, the **ElevenLabs API** is used to convert it to speech.
-ElevenLabs offers extremely natural-sounding voices that are nearly indistinguishable from real human hosts.
+Once the script is finalized, the **Google Cloud Text-to-Speech API** is used to convert it to speech.
+Google's Neural2 voices offer extremely natural-sounding speech that closely resembles real human hosts.

 The process:
-1. Send the script text (possibly broken into segments) to the ElevenLabs TTS endpoint
+1. Send the script text (possibly broken into segments) to the Google TTS endpoint
-2. Receive audio files (MP3 or WAV) for each segment or the whole script
+2. Receive audio files (MP3) for each segment or the whole script
-3. Choose single narrator or multiple voices for dialog feel
+3. Choose single narrator or multiple Neural2 voices for dialog feel

-ElevenLabs supports custom voice cloning, but built-in high-quality voices work well.
+Google Cloud TTS provides high-quality Neural2 voices with excellent prosody and naturalness.
 The result is a podcast audio track with realistic narration.

 ### 9. Video Generation with Google Veo